Location & Facilities

 Cheley Colorado Camps is located in the Estes Park Valley, 75 miles northwest of Denver.
 At the gateway to Rocky Mountain National Park, the Arapaho and Roosevelt National Forest, and the Indian Peaks Wilderness, the snow-capped peaks and indigenous pine forests create a setting as scenic as any mountainous region in the world.
 Here, we wake up to views of some of the most picturesque peaks in the world.
 The premier setting for numerous spectacular outdoor activities, the beautiful environment that surrounds us provides an unforgettable summer camp experience in the Colorado mountains.

 Home to six of our eight camp units, the 750-acre Land O’Peaks Ranch (“LOP”) lies south of Estes Park on Fish Creek Road.
-In addition to LOP, Cheley operates on five more properties totaling approximately 1400 acres in this majestic mountain landscape.
-Two of these locations are the sites of additional camp units – the Trail’s End Ranch for Boys and the Trail’s End Ranch for Girls, where campers sleep in covered wagons – while the other three locations – The Outpost, the Grounds, and Pierson – serve as overnight camping spots.
+In addition to LOP, Cheley operates on five more properties caring for approximately 1400 acres in this majestic mountain landscape.
+Two of these locations are the sites of additional camp units – the Trail’s End Ranch for Boys and the Trail’s End Ranch for Girls, where campers sleep in covered wagons – while the other three locations – the Outpost, Blue Valley, and Pierson – serve as overnight camping spots.
 No matter how many years you come to camp, it’s tough to see it all.

 At Cheley, campers and staff enjoy a wide array of facilities, equipment, activity rooms, and natural beauty, including five horseback riding rings, a climbing wall, a gymnasium, a fleet of 50 mountain bikes, a low and high ropes course, a grassy amphitheater with a lighted stage, a soccer field beside an aspen grove, a fishing pond and fishing streams, and facilities for working with leather, paints, ceramics, and wood.
 Cheley’s properties also include seven archery ranges, five riflery ranges, a weight room, Gaga ball pits, basketball courts for Knockout and other games, a volleyball court, an artificial turf sport court, tetherballs, a treehouse and rope swing, multiple outdoor climbing slabs, a Via Ferrata, and many campfire rings.